Skip to Content

 The low season is March, April and May – this is the lowest cost time to visit.
 However, you will have to contend at times with heavy downpours and possible flooded roads.
 The landscape is green and lush which, although very beautiful, can make wildlife spotting a little harder.

 The shoulder season covers January & February and also November & December – These months represent a great value time to visit Kenya – whilst there is still some rain it’s more manageable than the low season.
-January and February are a great time to see baby animals and if you incorporate Tanzania too you can see the wildebeest calving, part of the Great Migration in the Ndutu region on the edge of the Serengeti.
+January and February are a great time to see baby animals and if you incorporate Tanzania too you can see the wildebeest calving, part of the Great Migration in the Ndutu region on the edge of the Serengeti National Park.

 When I visited Kenya in November 2023 it was incredible to see the baby animals as well as the lush, green landscapes.
 However, I did have a few issues with roads being closed due to flooding from the rains.
 I’m told it’s not normally such an issue with flooding at the time of year but that El Nino meant the rains were unusually heavy when I visited.